 4. Maximize your flexibility

 Temporary and part-time jobs offer the opportunity to better balance work and personal priorities because you're not tied to a traditional full-time schedule.
-Parents, students and those nearing the end of their careers, in particular, are often attracted to this type of work for this very reason.
+Working parents, students and those nearing the end of their careers, in particular, are often attracted to this type of work for this very reason.
 Retired professionals may also find interim management roles an attractive reason to return to full-time work occasionally.

 5. Build your reputation

 Temp and part-time accounting jobs put you in a good position to apply for full-time work if you decide to go that route.
 Employers often look to existing part-time and temp workers first when filling new positions.
-The company already knows what the staffers' work ethic is like, how they've performed in the job day to day and how they fit with the corporate culture, so converting part-time or temp workers to full-time status makes the hiring process quicker, easier and less risky for the firm.
+The company already knows what the staffers' work ethic is like, how they've performed in the job day to day and how they fit with the organizational culture, so converting part-time or temp workers to full-time status makes the hiring process quicker, easier and less risky for the firm.

 6. Make an impact